elijahcruz12/laravel-square/README.md

 </div>
 <hr />

+## **NOTE: This package is still in development and is not yet ready for production use.
+Use at your own risk.**

 [Square](https://squareup.com) is a Payment Service Provider that offers a variety of services to help businesses accept payments.
 This package provides a simple way to integrate Square's payment gateway into your Laravel application.

 ## Documentation